mattbierner/blog.mattbierner.com/_posts/2022-01-09-heavy-metal-a-review.md

 At least one thing is clear now though: the warrior woman on the poster?
 She's pissed.
 Pissed at being used as prop to sell such dull little fantasies.
 Pissed at a society that gives men millions to bring such infantile fantasies to life.
 Can you blame her?

 And you there!
-You thought were different?
+You thought you were different?
 You thought all this was ok because you were only having a bit of fun?
 Yet when it comes right down to it, here you are, using her just like all the others.

 Cock-a-doodle-doo.